norswap/autumn/doc/autumn/API/parsers/misc.md

 ### `inner`

-    inline fun Grammar.inner (crossinline outer: Parser, crossinline inner: (String) -> Boolean): Boolean
+    inline fun Grammar.inner (crossinline gather: Parser, crossinline refine: (String) -> Boolean): Boolean

-Matches input using `outer` then, if successful, calls `inner` with the matching input and use the result as the result of the parse.
+Matches input using `gather` then, if successful, calls `refine` with the matching input and use the result as the result of the parse.

 ### `until_inner`

-    inline fun Grammar.until_inner (crossinline terminator: Parser, crossinline inner: (String) -> Boolean): Boolean
+    inline fun Grammar.until_inner (crossinline terminator: Parser, crossinline refine: (String) -> Boolean): Boolean

 Matches all characters until `terminator` (also matched).

-Then, if successful, all characters matched in this manner (excluding `terminator`) are collected in a string, which is passed to `inner`, whose result is the result of the parse.
+Then, if successful, all characters matched in this manner (excluding `terminator`) are collected in a string, which is passed to `refine`, whose result is the result of the parse.

 The exclusion of the terminator is what makes this different from [`inner`] and closer to [`gobble`].